ceticamarco/datum/README.md

 $ make clean all
 ```

-This will compile the library as well as the `usage.c` file and the unit tests.
+This will compile the library as well as the `usage.c` file, the unit tests and the benchmark.
 After that, you can run it by typing `./usage`.

 ## Documentation
 For additional details about this library (internal design, memory